 The State of Cash in the Post-Pandemic World

-The pandemic has changed many aspects of our lives, and if there is one thing that everyone on the planet has a love/hate relationship and that transformed with the pandemic, it’s cash.
+The pandemic has changed many aspects of our lives, and if there is one thing that everyone on the planet has a love/hate relationship with and that transformed with the pandemic, it’s cash.
 The digital transformation of money has long been expected, but nobody had imagined the whole globe would go cashless so soon.
-The pandemic evolved the state of cash as we know, and it seems like we’ll see a more advanced version of this transformation after life goes back to normal, hopefully sooner rather than later.
+The pandemic evolved the state of cash as we know, and it seems like we’ll see a more advanced version of this transformation afterlife goes back to normal, hopefully, sooner rather than later.

 How Cash Became Digital During the Pandemic

 Remember the first days of the pandemic?
 The toilet paper and pasta hoarders, the boom in face mask prices, and the sourdough craze were not all that was going on.
 Looking at the chart below, you can see how the pandemic has affected daily median transactions in only one day.
 These numbers may be from Kenya, where the problem of the unbanked and the underbanked has been solved with mobile financial solution services from telcos, but the whole globe has reacted the same way with only minor differences.

 On the retail front, the data from Square shows us the impact of the pandemic on the storefront.
 Square’s ‘Payments and Pandemic Report’ states that between March 1st and April 23rd of last year, the percentage of sellers on the platform who offered contactless payments shot up from 8% to 31%.** Square’s report also reveals the acceleration of the change with the following: